Incoming students: See GEPA's information on what to do after accepting your admission offer.

 Some campus-wide tools you'll need:

-- Set up your UCSD Zoom account (video conferencing).
+- UCSD Zoom account: Video conferencing.
 User guide.

 - Canvas (canvas.ucsd.edu) for many course websites

-- Course planning and registration: Schedule of classes, WebReg (for course registration), EASy (for petitions)
+- Course planning and registration (campus-wide page, BISB page): Schedule of classes, WebReg (for course registration), EASy (for add/drop petitions).

 Your official UCSD email address on @ucsd.edu: